Livingston County Wayfinding Strategy Wins Award

 “Each year, the New York Upstate Chapter has the wonderful challenge of reviewing applications from our colleagues and communities and learning more about what is happening around the state," said Sean Maguire, Chapter Vice President and Chapter Awards Chair.
 “We are pleased to announce the recipients of the 2021 Professional Awards highlighting the best in planning across Upstate New York creating great communities for all.”

 Awards were made in two of the categories available – Best Practice and Comprehensive Planning.
-One project in each category were the work of students at either the University at Albany or University at Buffalo.
+One project in each category was the work of students at either the University at Albany or the University at Buffalo.

 Best Practice